Milestone-Proposal:Parametron, 1954

 Pros

-(a) The price is significantly lower compared to vacuum tubes.
+(a) The price is significantly lower compared to vacuum tubes (and more so than transistors).

 (b) Compared to relays, it can operate at higher speeds.

-(c) It is more stable than vacuum tubes and early transistors.
+(c) It is more stable than vacuum tubes with relatively short life cycle and early transistors.

 (d) Ferrite cores possess physical strength due to being made of ceramics.